uchicago-ssd-sscs/sbatch_examples/python/webscraping/README.md

 ## License

-This project is part of the sbatch_examples repository.
-See the main LICENSE file for details.
+This project is part of the sbatch_examples repository of the Social Sciences Computing Services team at the University of Chicago.